dave1010/taskthere/README.md

 * Controls for geolocation (update interval)
 * Remove jQuery

+## Ideas

+* Google map
+* Due date / start date
+* Tags / hierachy

 ## Design Goals

+* Be easy to understand
-* Be usable
+* Be quick to add tasks
+* Be very quick to delete tasks (use case: shopping list)
 * Look ok
 * Be a single page HTML document
-* Work offline
-* Work without any server-side technology
+* Work offline & without any server-side technology
 * Be usable as a mobile homescreen widget

 ## Non-goals